COVID-19: Staying safe at the Science Museum of Minnesota

 Is the museum open?

 Yes!
 The Science Museum is open.
-Tickets are available online and via phone.
-Advance reservations are required and can be made at smm.org/tickets.
+Tickets are available online, via phone or in-person during museum hours.
+Advance reservations are recommended and can be made at smm.org/tickets.

 Is the Omnitheater open?

 Yes!
-The Omnitheater is also open with required advanced reservations and assigned seating.
+The Omnitheater is also open.
 No food or drinks are allowed in the Omnitheater, however, you can enjoy them before or after your showing on level 6.

 Are masks still required for visitors?